QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Quantum operators in the first quantization

 Then, we write the conventional energy and momentum operators corresponding to the pertinent classical quantities.
 The energy operator $\hat{E}$ and the momentum operator $\hat{\mathbf{p}}$, also used in Eqs.~\eqref{eq:photonDiracalpha}--\eqref{eq:Hamiltonian} above, are given by \cite{Messiah1961,Sakurai1967}

 With space and time coordinates, the energy and momentum operators satisfy the well-known commutation relations $[r_i,\hat{p}_j]=i\hbar\delta_{ij}$, $[t,\hat{E}]=-i\hbar$, $[r_i,\hat{E}]=0$, and $[t,\hat{p}_i]=0$.
-The energy operator $\hat{E}$ and the momentum operator components $\hat{p}_i$ commute with each other and with the Hamiltonian operator as $[\hat{E},\hat{p}_i]=0$, $[\hat{p}_i,\hat{p}_j]=0$, $[\hat{E},\hat{H}]=\mathbf{0}$ and $[\hat{p}_i,\hat{H}]=\mathbf{0}$.
+The energy operator $\hat{E}$ and the momentum operator components $\hat{p}_i$ commute with each other and with the Hamiltonian operator as $[\hat{E},\hat{p}_i]=0$, $[\hat{p}_i,\hat{p}_j]=0$, $[\hat{E},\hat{H}]=\mathbf{0}$, and $[\hat{p}_i,\hat{H}]=\mathbf{0}$.
 The commutation relation between the position and the Hamiltonian operator is given by $[\mathbf{r},\hat{H}]=i\hbar c\boldsymbol{\alpha}_\mathrm{B}$.

 The angular momentum is the rotational analog of linear momentum.
-As conventional in quantum mechanics, the total angular momentum operator $\hat{\mathbf{J}}$ is defined as a sum of the orbital angular momentum operator $\hat{\mathbf{L}}$ and the spin angular momentum operator $\hat{\mathbf{S}}$ as \cite{Messiah1961,Sakurai1967}
+As conventional in quantum mechanics, the total angular-momentum operator $\hat{\mathbf{J}}$ is defined as a sum of the orbital-angular momentum operator $\hat{\mathbf{L}}$ and the spin angular-momentum operator $\hat{\mathbf{S}}$ as \cite{Messiah1961,Sakurai1967}

-The orbital angular momentum operator is the quantum mechanical counterpart of the classical angular momentum.
+The orbital angular momentum operator is the quantum-mechanical counterpart of the classical angular momentum.
 It follows from the classical definition of the angular momentum as a cross product between the position and momentum vectors of a particle by replacing the classical momentum with the momentum operator in Eq.~\eqref{eq:momentumoperator} \cite{Messiah1961,Sakurai1967}.
 With an additional multiplication by an identity matrix, the components of the orbital angular momentum operator are matrices, given by

 For light beams, the orbital angular momentum is known to be associated with helical wavefronts following from a phase proportional to the azimuthal angle \cite{Allen1992b,Piccirillo2013,Andrews2013,Barnett2016,Ji2020,Devlin2017}.